“I know it’s a hideous story but it’s a true story of our time and the world we live in”- Catherine Holly

-“Well it seems that the Emperor of Byznatium when he received people in audience had a thrown which during the conversation rises mysteriously in the air,
+“Well, it seems that the Emperor of Byzantium when he received people in the audience had a thrown which during the conversation rises mysteriously in the air,

 to the fascination of the visitors.
-But as we are living in a democracy, I reverse the procedure…I don’t rise, I come down” She exits the gilded booth wide grinned and snickering tas she greets Dr.Cukrowicz.
+But as we are living in a democracy, I reverse the procedure…I don’t rise, I come down” She exits the gilded booth wide grinning and snickering as she greets Dr.Cukrowicz.

-At first Dr. Cukwericz looks like he’s been plunged into a primal, prehistoric and savage world.
+At first, Dr. Cukwericz looks like he’s been plunged into a primal, prehistoric, and savage world.
 A sort of Garden of Earthly Delights, or Garden of Eden.
 This too was Sebastian’s conflict.
-Was God great or a terrifying and a cruel force of nature?
+Was God great or a terrifying and cruel force of nature?
 Pleasure and beauty were illusions.
 Implicit in this primordial garden, are devouring plants that look alluring yet feed on blood.
 A re-occurring iconography.

 ” It’s unexpected….”
 Cukrowicz decries.